-There are several steps to choose the right software development methodology in 2021.
+There are several steps to choosing the right software development methodology.
 Notably, a software development methodology refers to the developers’ framework to structure and plan the application build process.
 Typically, these approaches address issues, such as selecting features, developing versions, delegating tasks, and testing.

 In practice, each methodology comes with its own set of strengths and weaknesses.
 As a new software development manager, you need to know the proper steps to choose your development approach.
 This way, you can deploy your high-quality apps efficiently.
-Read on to learn about how to choose the right software development methodology in 2021.
+Read on to learn about how to choose the right software development methodology.

 Table of Contents

 First, it is essential to assess your projects’ flexibility requirements.
 Indeed, many developers often anticipate frequent adaptations and changes to their products.
 Typically, this is because they want client feedback throughout the process.